JanNeuendorf/SVC16/specification/specification.typ

 Every instruction shown in @instructions advances the instruction pointer by four positions _after_ it is completed.
 The exceptions to this are the *GoTo* and *Skip* instructions.
 They only do this, if the condition is _not_ met.

-When an argument refers to the name of a buffer, it means the screen buffer if it is 0 and the utility buffer otherwise.
+When an argument refers to the name of a buffer, it means the screen buffer if it is 0 and the sound buffer otherwise.

 == The Debug Instruction
 The *Debug* instruction is special, as it does not change anything about the state of the system.